am-team/cyclone_lariat/README.md

 ```
 ![one2many](docs/_imgs/graphviz_02.png)

-If queue receive messages from multiple source you should define publisher as `:any`.
-If subscribe receive multiple
+If queue receives messages from multiple sources you must specify publisher as `:any`.
+If the
-messages with different types, `cyclone_lariat` use deffined world - `all`.
+subscriber receives messages with different types, `cyclone_lariat` uses a specific keyword - `all`.

-#### Example fanout-to-faunout
+#### Example fanout-to-fanout

 For better organisation you can subscribe topic on topic.
-For example you has management_panel and client_panel
+For example, you have _management_panel_
-services.
-Each of this services can register user wth predefined roles.
-And you want to send this information to mailer
+and _client_panel_ services.
+Each of these services can register a user with predefined roles.
-and statistics services.
+And you want to send this information to the _mailer_ and _statistics_ services.

 ```ruby
 create topic(:client_created, fifo: false)